Asset classes

 Infrastructure

-Infrastructure assets are facilities that provide services a society needs to function.
-Examples include airports and seaports.
+Infrastructure assets are facilities that provide essential services to society.
+Examples include power utilities, airports and seaports.

 Cbus invests in Australian and global infrastructure in two ways: directly by owning a stake in the company operating the asset, or indirectly through buying units in a pooled fund.